 attention.
 This breed tends to remain puppyish throughout its life.

 Because they are by nature a working dog, they will love it if you find them a job to do.

 Alaskan Malamute dogs are intelligent and versatile and have proven to do well in the areas of agility, obedience, sledding and therapy services.

 an ideal way to provide for their needs in a way they will really enjoy.

-On the flip side, although they can live in warmer areas, they do not tolerate heat well and care should be taken during warmer weather to make sure they are not overstressed or become dehydrated
+On the flip side, although they can live in warmer areas, they do not tolerate heat well and care should be taken during warmer weather to make sure they are not overstressed or become dehydrated.

 In this instance, exercising them in the cooler part of the day is the wisest choice.

 While this breed loves to be around his family pack, he also loves to get outside so a house with some fenced acreage would be the ideal.